welcome to the mayan ruins website .

 DESCRIPTION

-Calakmul, "Two Adjacent Mounds" in Yucatek Maya, was the capital of the Snake (K'aan) Kingdom, and is the largest of the Rio Bec architectural style sites, as well as, a UNESCO World Heritage Site.
-It has the highest pyramid in the Maya world, and contains the greatest number of stelae (commemorative carved stone slab markers), found at any site (120).
-Discovered under a late period temple are some of the most stunning murals ever seen in the Maya world.
+Calakmul has some of the highest pyramids in the Maya World, and contains the greatest number of stelae (commemorative carved stone slab markers), found at any site (120).
+Discovered under a late period temple are some of the most stunning murals ever seen throughout the Maya area.
 There are at least eight Sacbe (white stone roads) that have been identified in the archeological zone.

-Located deep in the Calakmul Biosphere Reserve about 22 miles/35 kms from the Guatemala border, Calakmul was built atop a small natural plateau surrounded by a savannah.
-Water was provided by a series of canals and aguades.
-It was one of the largest and most powerful city-states in the Maya world with an estimated population of over 50,000, and political control of over a million inhabitants.
+Located deep inside the Calakmul Biosphere Reserve about 22 miles/35 kms from the Guatemala border, Calakmul was built atop a small natural plateau surrounded by a savannah.
+Water was provided by an intricate hydraulic system of canals and reservoirs.
+It was one of the largest and most influential city-states and had an estimated population of over 50,000, with political control of between 200,000 and one million inhabitants.

-The site covers about 7 sq. miles/112 sq. kms and contains over 6,000 structures, though the core area is much smaller.
+The site covers about 7 sq. miles/112 sq. kms and contains over 6,000 structures, though the core area is much smaller and easily visited.
 It is located off the Chetumal-Campeche Highway 186, outside the town of Conhuas (km 95).
-From there it is a drive in of about 37 miles/60kms over a rough road.
-There will be a station of the Maya Train in the future
+From there it is a drive in of about 37 miles/60kms over a newly resurfaced road.
+There is a station of the Maya Train near the site and a new hotel.

 GUIDES: Inquire at visitor kiosk, or nearby villages